 - A mentor can help you grow your network and potentially put you forward for job opportunities

 So where and how can you find a mentor?
 If you’re taking a course or program as part of your career change, look for one that pairs you with a mentor.
-Often, courses designed specifically with career change in mind will build mentorship into the service, giving you plenty of opportunity to learn from industry experts.
+Often, courses designed specifically with a career change in mind will build mentorship into the service, giving you plenty of opportunity to learn from industry experts.

 Otherwise, you’ll need to take a more proactive approach.
 If you already have a presence on LinkedIn, connect with people in your new industry and see if they’d be interested in a brief call, or even in exchanging a few words via email.